konczyk/ucdnet/README.md

 # UCD Computational Network Analysis COMP47270 - case studies

+This module focused on modern computational techniques to extract information from large-scale networks and the case studies explored algorithms to find dense clusters in networks, community finding in social networks and trust networks and their application in recommender systems.

+The studies were done in Python and presented in Jupyter notebooks.
+While the recommended way to view these files is by running the notebooks locally, github ipynb viewer does also a good job with some minor formatting issues.

 ## Case Study 1

 This case study focuses on network analysis and modeling by using graphs taken from the `SNAP` repository.